kbroman/jhudashbike/calc_distances/README.md

 The R functions it creates:

-    calc_dist_pt2pt(pt1, pt2) # pt1 and pt2 are each matrices with 2 cols
-    calc_dist_pt2seg(pt1, seg) # pt1 is vector of length 2; seg is matrix with 2 rows and 2 cols
+    calc_dist_pts2path(pts, path) # for each pt in pts, calc min dist to segments in path calc_dist_pt2pt(pt1, pt2) # pt1 and pt2 are each matrices with 2 cols calc_dist_pt2seg(pt1, seg) # pt1 is vector of length 2; seg is matrix with 2 rows and 2 cols
     rescale_pts(pt) # pt is matrix with long, lat; rescales from degrees to km